telerik/ajax-docs/api/server/Telerik.Web.UI/RadAsyncUpload.md

 Set this property to string.Empty in order to prevent the
                 mime type checking.

+###  AriaSettings `WaiAriaSettings`

+Gets the object that controls the Wai-Aria settings applied on the control's input element.

 ###  AutoAddFileInputs `Boolean`

 Specifies whether a new File Input should be automatically added upon selecting a file to upload.